We’re seeing a metamorphosis in the media landscape. If the 2010s were all about photo-sharing, the 2020s are all about short-form video.

 When iTunes launched over 20 years ago it reshaped the music industry overnight.
 Users could purchase, download, build playlists, and play music from the comfort of their own home.
 Then, with the iPod releasing soon after, they could travel and play MP3s on the go.

 It transformed the music industry within a year.
 It combatted piracy and gave consumers total control over their favourite tracks.
 It wasn’t long before CDs and cassette tapes felt totally obsolete.

 Of course, music was easy enough to download – the file sizes were smaller, and a 5GB 1st gen iPod could hold 1000 songs.
 It would be another few years before film and television would experience the same level of disruption and we’d see the same patterns repeat.
 With the ability to download and stream film on demand, the DVD and VHS (like the CD and cassette before) became rapidly obsolete.

 We’re seeing the same patterns today with TikTok – first music being disrupted, but no doubt film and television will be soon to follow.
 But how?

 The path from YouTube to film has rarely been a successful one – as evidenced by the myriad of truly awful movies.

 It doesn’t take long to go down the list of YouTuber movies and series which were critically and commercially panned.
-Airplane Mode, SMOSH: The Movie, Fred: The Movie, Liza on Demand – each one more reliable on star power than narrative, story, or plot.
+Airplane Mode, SMOSH: The Movie, Liza on Demand – each one more reliable on star power than narrative, story, or plot.
 Rarely do these movies ever make an impact on the industry – if anything, they’re oddities for other YouTubers to critique and make fun of.